 Since the earlier shingle style home plans, architects have adapted the style to take advantage of newer materials and include current homeowner preferences.
 Bay windows and vaulted ceilings are not uncommon.
 Large kitchens with layouts that are open to the family room and dining area are especially popular and work surprisingly well with shingle style house plans.
 Outdoor bar-b-q porches are a natural extension to the dining and entertaining area.

 This spacious kitchen opens to the backyard and family room (Plan #161-1044).

 The original two-story structure is also morphing into three stories to accommodate the needs and expectations of families.
 Some homeowners are now adding second-story terraces, patios, multiple porches, and pergolas to their shingle style homes.

-The two-story, four-bedroom home (# 115-1465) captures the essence of the shingle style plan --- a wide porch supported by split columns, windows around the home, and the traditional irregular shape.
+This two-story, four-bedroom home (#115-1465) captures the essence of the shingle style plan – a wide porch supported by split columns, windows around the home, and the traditional irregular shape.

 To get a better sense of the style, view a collection of Shingle Style house plans at The Plan Collection.
 These house designs include both luxury and affordable Shingle Style homes by a number of architects and designers with experience with this distinctive, American architectural style.

 What is your favorite architectural feature in a shingle style home design?